CedricNtwari/budget-explorer/README.md

 a. **Automated Testing**:

 - I implemented unit tests for key features of the application, including authentication, CRUD operations, and search functionality
-- Each feature was tested for "happy flow" (success cases) and "bad flow" (error cases)
+- Each feature was tested for both successful and error cases ('happy flow' and 'bad flow').
-- The automated tests ensure that core functionalities behave as expected under different conditions and handle errors gracefully
+- The automated tests ensure that core functionalities behave as expected and handle errors gracefully under different conditions.

 b. **Manual Testing**: